itinero/docs/docs/itinero/basic-concepts/router.md

 # Router

-The route class is where all the magic happens.
+The router class is where all the magic happens.
 Once you have a @routerdb setup, you can create a router.
 The router class functions as a façade for most if not all routing requests.

 An overview of available features: